If your lawn starting to produce flowers, and you do not know what to do with it, identifying the plant will be the first step.

 The spikelets in the raceme-type inflorescence are present at individual pedicel.

-In raceme inflorescence, the length of the base pedicel with older spikelets is much longer than other younger pedicels.
+In raceme inflorescence, the length of the base pedicel with older spikelets is much longer than other upper younger pedicels.

-Raceme inflorescence-type plants include Rattleweed, Snapdragon, and mustard.
+Raceme inflorescence-type plants include Rattleweed, Snapdragon, and Mustard.

 3. Panicles